How much does it cost to stage a house in Toronto?

 Occupied vs. Unoccupied home staging

-If the home sellers are still living in the house while it is for sale, the staging process will be handled differently and will likely cost less.
+If the home sellers are still living in the house while it is for sale, the staging process will be handled differently and will likely reflect the cost.
 This is because they will possibly use much of the current owner’s things to show off the property.
 However, the stager will charge for doing things like decluttering the house, arranging things in a pleasing fashion, pointing out damage that needs to be repaired, etc. In the long run, the cost to stage an occupied house is likely about half that of a vacant house.

 Pros and cons of home staging